Find similiar products:

 Dyzantil, sodium valproate, can seriously harm an unborn baby when taken during pregnancy.
 If you are a female able to have a baby you should use an effective method of birth control (contraception) without interruption during your entire treatment with Dyzantil.

-Your doctor will discuss this with you but you must also follow the advice in section 2 of this leaflet.
+Your specialist will discuss this with you but you must also follow the advice in section 2 of this leaflet.

 Do not stop taking Dyzantil unless your doctor tells you to as your condition may become worse.

-If you are a parent or caregiver of a female child treated with Dyzantil, you must also read section 2 of this leaflet carefully and contact your child’s doctor once they experience their first period.
+If you are a parent or caregiver of a female child treated with Dyzantil, you must also read section 2 of this leaflet carefully and contact your child’s GP once they experience their first period, the GP will refer your child to their specialist.

 1.What Dyzantil is and what it is used for